 The Diana Center extends Lehman Lawn horizontally and vertically: descending planted terraces cascade north to Milbank Hall, previously isolated by a 14-foot-high retaining wall and plaza, and ascending double-height atria bring natural light and views into the seven-story structure.

 Founded in 1889 as a women’s college affiliated with Columbia University, Barnard College is an intimate campus compressed within the dense urban environment of Manhattan.
-Comprised of an eclectic group of predominantly brick buildings, the campus is focused around Lehman Lawn with disconnected landscape spaces at the periphery.
+Comprised of an eclectic group of predominantly brick buildings, the campus is focused on Lehman Lawn with disconnected landscape spaces at the periphery.
 Located between the Lawn and Broadway, the Diana Center unites landscape and architecture, interior and exterior spaces, presenting a window onto the College and the city.
 The 98,000-square-foot multi-use building establishes an innovative nexus for artistic, social, and intellectual life at the College.
 The facility brings together spaces for art, architecture, theater, and art history, as well as faculty offices, a dining room, and a café.

 Rethinking the mixed-use building type, the Diana Center brings together the college’s previously dispersed programs and constituencies by setting up visual juxtapositions that invite collaboration between disciplines.
 Carving a diagonal void through the building, the ascending double-height glass atria establish continuous sightlines through the gallery, reading room, dining room, and café.
 Anchoring the lower levels, a 500-seat multipurpose events space and 100-seat black box theater house lectures, special events, and theatrical productions.
 On the campus side of the building, an unfolded glazed staircase encourages informal encounters at the heart of a rich intellectual community and provides views to the surrounding campus.
 Conceived as a vertical campus quad, this cantilevered route interweaves the spaces of the building into those of the campus.